Jomy10/beaver/docs/src/1-1-using-commands-to-build-a-c-project.md

 Try to run the script now and you'll see it gets executed for each file.
 Run it again and you'll see it won't compile anything anymore.

+Try changing one of the source files or deleting one of the output files, you'll see the command runs again for those files.

 ### Caching with `all`